 The iPad Mini delivers everything you could want from a small tablet.

-At first glance, the iPad Mini design could look dated with large bezels and a physical fingerprint reader/home button.
+At first glance, the iPad Mini design looks dated with large bezels and a physical fingerprint reader/home button.
 More expensive models like the iPad Air and iPad Pro look much sleeker.
 The iPad Mini 6th gen also looks better, with smaller bezels and a fingerprint sensor in the power button.
 However, in this case, smaller bezels would reduce the usability of the device.
 It’s nice to have some space to hold a tablet without unwanted taps, and I’m more than willing to give up a little screen real estate for it.
 With the newer model, I find it more difficult to read while laying down in bed, for example, and the flat metal edges make it far more slippery.

 Battery life is also excellent.
 When reading or browsing the web for a few hours a night, the battery easily lasted for a week.
 Streaming video drained the battery a bit faster, but you can expect to meet or exceed Apple’s promised 10-hour battery life.